anicholson44/resume/README.md

 **Founding Engineer / Staff Software Engineer at Rula Mental Health**
 December 2021 - March 2024
 * Joined as engineer #3
-* Built **foundational services and products**, including a resilient email system, partnership integrations, and web "portal" products for both our patients and therapists
+* Built **foundational services and products**, including a resilient email system, partnership integrations, and web portal products for both patients and therapists
 * Drove **cross-functional initiatives** including a process to develop an **SDLC** and an **org-wide reference architecture** based on Domain-Driven Design, Event-Driven Architecture, and Command/Query Responsibility Segregation
-* Implemented a Transactional Outbox and Durable Workflow Execution Environment to provide the team with solutions to common distributed systems problems
+* Implemented a Transactional Outbox and Durable Workflow Execution Environment to provide the team with **solutions to widespread distributed systems problems**

 **Staff Software Engineer at Sift**
 January 2021 - December 2021, remote
 * Joined through the **2021 acquisition of ChargeBack**
-* Designed and led development of a new data architecture to enable flexible product support for customers, **unblocking business scalability**
+* Designed and **led development of a new data architecture** to enable flexible product support for customers, **unblocking business scalability**
-* Productionized a prototype of a low-code workflow solution to support custom business rules for customers
+* **Worked closely with product managers** to shape our low-code business rules platform

 **Senior Full-Stack React/Ruby on Rails Engineer and Team Lead at Spatial Networks**
 March 2020 - December 2020, remote